-As mentioned, the expression $c_{as}\big/\gamma_{a}$ indicates the ratio of advertiser $a$'s true (but a priori unknown) CTR at site $s$ to the parameter $\gamma_{a}$.
-The parameter $\gamma_{a}$ serves as both i) advertiser $a$'s prior expectation for its unknown CTR at any new site, and ii) the baseline for judging how successful its advertising has been.
-For example, if the true CTR at site $s$ turns out to be greater than what the advertiser previously expected, then $c_{as}\big/\gamma_{a}$ will be greater than $1$, reflecting better returns to advertising at site $s$ than anticipated.
+The expression $c_{as}\big/\gamma_{a}$ indicates the ratio of advertiser $a$'s true (but a priori unknown) CTR at site $s$ to the parameter $\gamma_{a}$.
+The parameter $\gamma_{a}$, which is known to the advertiser but not the econometrician, serves as both i) advertiser $a$'s prior expectation for its unknown CTR at any new site, and ii) the baseline for judging how successful its advertising has been.
+For example, if the true CTR at site $s$ turns out to be greater than what the advertiser previously expected, then $c_{as}\big/\gamma_{a}$ will be greater than $1$, reflecting better than anticipated returns to advertising at site $s$.
 To the extent initial beliefs about click through rates are too high (low) at a given site, one would expect advertisers' initial probabilities of advertising to be higher (lower).

-We assume prior beliefs about the true CTR, $c_{as}$, which we denote $\tilde{c}_{as}$, follow a beta distribution, owing to the beta's flexibility in representing distributions bounded between 0 and 1.
+We assume prior beliefs about the true CTR, $c_{as}$, denoted $\tilde{c}_{as}$, follow a beta distribution, owing to the beta's flexibility in representing distributions bounded between 0 and 1.
 Specifically,